Bixio999/cuda-viola-jones/README.md

 4. Compute the Image Pyramid: scale the image for each iteration;
    1. Construction of the Integral Image and the Squared Integral Image;
    2. Execution of the Cascade Classifier for each window in the image;
-   3. Retrieve the results.
+5. Retrieve the results.
-5. Group the results to merge the similar ones;
+6. Group the results to merge the similar ones;
-6. Draw a bounding box for each result in the image;
+7. Draw a bounding box for each result in the image;
-7. Write the output.
+8. Write the output.

-As is obvious to notice, the steps that offers the greatest opportunities for parallelization are those in the 4. and 2.; the last one because the greyscale conversion is applied independently pixel-wise.
+As is obvious to notice, the steps that offers the greatest opportunities for parallelization are those in the 4., 5. and 2.; the last one because the greyscale conversion is applied independently pixel-wise.
 Each optimization step will be fully described later.

 #### Conversion from RGB to greyscale

 The image format that the program can handle is the BitMap format, where the explicit definition of the pixels values does not require any particular decoding step.
 Because of its nature, reading this file allows the images to be loaded as matrices of pixels, so evaluation can be made with simple indexed access to the matrices.

 The conversion of an image from an RGB (Red-Green-Blue) colour type to a greyscale one can be performed by applying the luminance formula:

-$$
-grey(p) = 0.3 \cdot red(p) + 0.59 \cdot green(p) + 0.11 \cdot blue(p)
+$$grey(p) = 0.3 \cdot red(p) + 0.59 \cdot green(p) + 0.11 \cdot blue(p)$$
-$$
 where $p$ is a pixel.

 Considering that the greyscale value of a pixel is calculated with only its three colour components, the task can be performed by associating a CUDA thread to each pixel, resulting in a huge improvement in terms of calculation time.